intel/pepc/docs/pepc-pstates.rst

    '--max-freq-limit' are available with a step equal to '--bus-clock'.

 **--base-freq**
-   Retrieve the base CPU frequency, also known as HFM (High Frequency Mode), or P1.
-The supported mechanisms are: 'sysfs', 'msr'.

-   The preferred mechanism is 'sysfs', which reads '/sys/devices/system/cpu/cpu<NUMBER>/cpufreq/base_frequency'.
+   Retrieve the base CPU frequency from '/sys/devices/system/cpu/cpu<NUMBER>/cpufreq/base_frequency'.
 If the file is unavailable, it falls back to '/sys/devices/system/cpu/cpu<NUMBER>/cpufreq/bios_limit'.

-   The 'msr' mechanism reads the base CPU frequency from the MSR_HWP_CAPABILITIES (0x771), bits 15:8 if CPU hardware power management is enabled, otherwise from MSR_PLATFORM_INFO (0xCE), bits 15:8.

 **--bus-clock**
    Retrieve the bus clock frequency, one of the CPU's reference clocks.
 The 'msr' mechanism reads